 Overall I think it’s a great knife.
 It has a wicked sharp edge on a blade made with great steel that has strong wear resistance.
 It has great looks and comfortable ergos.
 The craftsmanship is obvious, and the thought and creativity that went into the design are evident.
 From a user standpoint, it makes a great every day carry knife that won’t scare people when pull it out of your pocket.
 You really can’t go wrong with it.
 And did I mention it looks good?

 I called this out at a gentleman’s knife early on as I believe this is where this knife’s value really shines.
-At just around 100 bucks, it is about the right price to give as a gift for monumental occasions like weddings or other formal parties.
+At the pricepoint, it is about the right price to give as a gift for monumental occasions like weddings or other formal parties.
 A groomsman or best man would be happy to receive this knife.
 So would the groom for that matter.
 The one drawback here is that there is no metal on the handle, so if you were to engrave the knife it would have to be on the blade.

 In conclusion, I have no qualms about recommending the Lum Chinese Folder to you.
 In fact, it’s one of my favorites in my collection.
 If you are debating whether or not to pull the trigger, do it.
 You won’t be disappointed.
 Bob Lum was an elite knife maker and Spyderco makes top quality production knives.
 It’s a winning combination.